 A) All staff and students while on the HDSB network.

 Q) What categories will be filtered?

 A) Websites are filtered based on categories.
 A third party categorizes all websites found on the Internet.
-The Halton District School Board will filter adult-content websites (pornographic websites) for students from JK up to including Grade 6 as well as proxy websites when on the Board network.
+The Halton District School Board will filter adult-content websites (pornographic websites) for all staff and students when on the Board network.

 Q) What will students see when accessing a filtered site?

 A) An Internet page will be displayed identifying "This website is blocked due to HDSB filtering rules".

 A) The definition of pornography as defined by the filtering vendor is “Mature content websites (18+ years and over) which present or display sexual acts with the intent to sexually arouse and excite.”